Willy Adames Player Props: Brewers vs. Diamondbacks

 Willy Adames At The Plate

-- In 27.4% of his games this season, Adames has driven in at least one run.
-In six of those games (9.7%) he recorded more than one RBI, while accounting for three or more of his team's runs in four contests.
+- In 28.6% of his games this year, Adames has tallied at least one RBI.
+In six of those games (9.5%) he recorded more than one RBI, while accounting for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.